MSandro/sky_fabrication3/README.md

-# Sky FABRICation 3
-Proposed changes for Sky FABRICation 3
+# Proposed changes for Sky FABRICation 3

 <ul>
     <li>Many Questbook edits, including a redesigned Create chapter, corrections and updates for some of the quests, 2 new Endgame Quest Chapters: Spatial Harvesters and Endgame.</li>